-Applications for development that are within 120 metres of significant valleylands shall include an Environmental Impact Assessment in accordance with Section C2 of the Official Plan, and the Region's EIA guidelines, the Credit River Natural Heritage System Strategy Technical Report (2005), and the Credit River Natural Heritage System (CRWNHS) 2015.
+Applications for development that are within 120 metres of Significant Valleylands shall include an Environmental Impact Study in accordance with Section C2 of the Official Plan.
+Such an assessment shall address the 2015 Conservation Authority mapping of High-Functioning and Supporting Valleylands, and utilize guidelines including the MNRF Natural Heritage Reference Manual or equivalent.

-H4.3.2.2 Natural Hazards and the Regulated Flood Plain
+H4.3.2.3 Natural Hazards

-In accordance with the Official Plan, no new development or site alteration shall be permitted within hazardous lands associated with the valley slope, including erosion, meanderbelt and flood plain.
+In accordance with the Official Plan, no new development or site alteration shall be permitted within hazardous lands associated with the stable top of bank of a valley or watercourse.